Hornets vs. Raptors: Betting Trends, Record ATS, Home/Road Splits

 Additional Hornets Insights & Trends

-- Charlotte is 5-5 against the spread and 4-6 overall over its last 10 games.
+- Charlotte has gone 4-6 in its past 10 games, with a 5-5 record against the spread in that span.

-- The Hornets have hit the over in four of their past 10 contests.
+- The Hornets have gone over the total in four of their last 10 games.

-- The Hornets' 111.2 points per game are just 0.5 fewer points than the 111.7 the Raptors give up to opponents.
+- The Hornets score an average of 111.2 points per game, only 0.5 fewer points than the 111.7 the Raptors give up to opponents.

 - Charlotte has put together a 28-13 ATS record and a 21-20 overall record in games it scores more than 111.7 points.